TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Ctable/Index.rst

 Creates a table in which you can define the content of the various cells.

-A CTABLE is a little more feature packed than the simple OTABLE.
+A CTABLE is a little more feature packed than the simple :ref:`OTABLE <cobj-otable>`.
 It features a content column and four surrounding columns, which may be useful for putting menus into them.